 Two (or more) characters that are Love Interests (or at least Implied Love Interests) merge together into a single being.
 The merger can be a case of Fusion Dance, Merger of Souls or Mind Hive; it's also commonly accompanied by a number of intentional implications, such as being akin to courtship, bonding and cuddling, sex, marriage, or even reproduction.

-Compare Mental Affair, in which two or more people engage in psychic sex (and thus literally plays up the sexual aspect of Romantic Fusion).
-See also Assimilation Plot, where this is seen with a darker perspective.
+Compare Mental Affair, in which two or more people engage in psychic sex (and thus literally plays up the sexual aspect of Romantic Fusion); and Mindlink Mates, where Love Interests are connected by a Psychic Link.

 - In the Ghost in the Shell movie, the goal of the Big Bad, Puppet Master, is to merge with Major Kusanagi.
 This is referred to at various points as "mating" between the two machines.
 When it happens at the end, the new entity has a child-like body (the only thing Batou was able to find) and is comparable to the "offspring" of the two original beings.
 The original manga takes this a step further, by explaining that the Puppet Master needs Motoko in order to actually procreate.
 He could easily copy himself as many times as he wanted, but with no actual variation between the copies, a single computer virus could wipe them all out.
 The 2nd manga goes on to show that Motoko Aramaki is one of 27 different offspring that came about from Motoko Kusanagi's fusion with the Puppet Master.

 - In Hellsing, Pip Bernadotte ends up having his soul merged with the fully awakened vampire Seras after, while dying, he allows her to drink his blood, resulting in him becoming her familiar.
 While he usually exists inside her and can talk mentally with her he can also be manifested at any time she wills it.